TCNJsmithc69/My-Capstone-Research-Project/README.md

 This file uses the geopy library to convert addresses into a geolocation with x and y coordinates.

-## pythonWebscraper.py
+## webscraper.py

-Webcrawler that uses selenium to navigate to active contaminated sites on the NJDEP website for Trenton locations.
+A combined webscraper and crawler that uses selenium to navigate to active contaminated sites on the NJDEP website for Trenton locations.
 Once it navigates to a specific page, addresses for each site in the Trenton area are stored in a file named addresses.csv.

 ## index.htm